-The winding stem must be removed before the movement can be taken out of the bezel.
-This is easily done with any pointed instrument, preferably a pair of tweezers, (A) which are brought down under the set lever (B) just above the winding stem (C) and gently levered upwards, then the winding stem can be freely pulled out.
+On some models the winding stem must be removed before the movement can be taken out of the bezel.
+This is easily done with any pointed instrument preferably a pair of tweezers (A), which are brought down under the set lever (B) just above the winding stem (C) and gently levered upwards, then the winding stem can be freely pulled out.
 This operation can only be done with the winding stem in the wind position.